HickeyAaron/Baked/SourDough.md

 1. Weigh your starter and transfer to a clean 250ml jar (ideally ≤ 50g).
 2. Feed using a **1:1:1 ratio** (starter:flour:water).
    Use a mix of all three flour types for best results.
+   This ration can be adjusted depending on how long you want the interval to be in between feeds.
+I often do 1:5:5 or 10g starter:50g flour (mix of equal white, wholemeal, rye): water as I usually do two loafs at a time.
+It also depends on fridge temperature.

 **Example:**
 - Starter: **40g**